MicrosoftDocs/customer-insights/ci-docs/predict-customer-lifetime-value.md

   - **Product ID**: Product ID of product involved in the transaction

 - Additional data such as:
-  - Web activities: Website visit history, email history
+  - Web activities: Website visit history or email history
   - Loyalty activities: Loyalty reward points accrual and redemption history
   - Customer service log: Service call, complaint, or return history
   - Customer profile information

 - Data about customer activities:
-  - **Primary key**: A unique identifier for an activity
+  - **Primary key**: Unique identifier for an activity
-  - **Timestamp**: The date and time of the event identified by the primary key
+  - **Timestamp**: Date and time of the event identified by the primary key
-  - **Event (activity name)**:  The name of event you want to use
+  - **Event (activity name)**: Name of event you want to use
   - **Details (amount or value)**: Details about the customer activity

 > [!NOTE]